agforero/FTFramework/README.md

 Then, use `./run_test.sh (compiler)` to compile all files found in the subdirectories of `/source/`.
 If no compiler is specified, it will use the current value of `$FC` (which is set to `f77` by default within the Makefile).
 Each time `./run_test.sh` is executed, the results will be saved to `/logs/` as `<compiler>.log`, where you can view all compilation errors encountered during runtime.

-Additionally, running `./compare.py <compiler1> <compiler2> (-g / -v)` from the base directory outputs differences in errors between two given compilers, where:
+Additionally, running `./compare.py <compiler1> <compiler2> (-g / -v <col>)` from the base directory outputs differences in errors between two given compilers, where:

 - no flag outputs differences without additional formatting,
 - `-g` outputs only the first line in each error to a two-column table, and
-- `-v` outputs errors in full to a two-column table.
+- `-v` outputs errors in full to a two-column table with <col> columns, up to 128.

 This framework uses [BATS](https://github.com/bats-core/bats-core).